-Together, the IFA ADS and SLSS systems are referred to herein as the IFA System.
-IFA provides the SLSS education loan servicing software to 13 other student loan users that service loans, including Nelnet, Inc. In addition to licensing the IFA System software, IFA provides software maintenance and enhancement at the direction of the users, as well as support.
+Together, the IFA ADS and IFA-SLSS systems are referred to herein as the IFA System.
+We are the only user of ADS, but IFA provides its IFA-SLSS education loan servicing software to 13 other student loan users that service loans, including Nelnet, Inc. In addition to licensing the IFA-SLSS software, IFA provides software maintenance and enhancement at the direction of the users, as well as support pursuant to a multi-year agreement.
 IFA is a wholly owned subsidiary of Nelnet, Inc., Lincoln, Nebraska.
-Nelnet, Inc. also is a competitor of ours as a loan servicer and secondary market.
+Nelnet, Inc. also is a competitor of ours as a loan servicer, secondary market and Consolidation Loan lender.